omidsaraf/Stream-Processing-with-Apache-Kafka-Flink/README.md

 # Web Traffic Processing with Apache Kafka, PySpark, and PostgreSQL

 **End-to-End Data Engineering Project**

-Processes raw web traffic data from Kafka, enriches it with geolocation information, and stores it in **PostgreSQL**.
-This is  used for real-time analytics, such as monitoring web traffic patterns and storing aggregate results for further analysis or reporting.
+The main goal of this project is to build an **real-time data pipeline** that processes raw web traffic data.
+The pipeline:
+- Consumes and processes real-time web traffic events using **Apache Kafka**.
+- Enriches the data with geolocation information via **PySpark**.
+- Aggregates and stores the processed data in a **PostgreSQL** database for real-time analytics and reporting.

-This project demonstrates the implementation of an end-to-end **real-time data pipeline** using **Apache Kafka**, **Apache Flink**, **PySpark**, **PostgreSQL**, **Docker** to process web traffic data.
-The solution consists of following job:
+This project demonstrates the use of **Apache Kafka**, **PySpark**, **PostgreSQL**, and **Docker** to handle, process, and store web traffic data efficiently for analytical purposes.

+---

 ## **Table of Contents**